 Step 1.
 Brainstorm similarities and differences

-Start with a Venn diagram.
+We recommend using the well-known Venn diagram.
 Two overlapping circles: left = only A, right = only B, center = both.
-Fill every section before deciding what’s worth including.
+Fill every section before you decide what’s worth including.

 Step 2.
 Write a strong thesis

-Your thesis statement must name both subjects, signal whether you’re comparing, contrasting, or both, and make an argument.
-It goes at the end of your introduction.
+As you write a thesis statement, ensure it names both subjects.
+It informs your target readers whether you’re comparing, contrasting, or both, and makes an argument.
+The location?
+The very end of your introduction.
 Formula: “While [Subject A] and [Subject B] share [similarity], they differ in [criterion 1] and [criterion 2], making [one] the better choice for [specific purpose].”

 Step 3.
 Build your outline

-For point-by-point: 3-4 body paragraphs, each focused on one criterion (cost, effectiveness, usability) with both subjects covered in each.
+The scenario is simple: for point-by-point, provide 3-4 body paragraphs, each focused on one criterion (cost, effectiveness, usability) with both subjects covered in each.
 For block: 2 body sections, one per subject, covering the same criteria in the same order.
+Mission completed.

 Step 4.
 Write body paragraphs with transitions

-Use transition words to signal comparison (similarly, likewise, in the same way) and contrast (however, whereas, on the other hand, in contrast).
-For a full list of transition words and phrases, Grammarly’s guide covers every category you’ll need.
+Use transition words so that they show your readers where comparison (similarly, likewise, in the same way) and contrast (however, whereas, on the other hand, in contrast) are.
+For a full list of transition words and phrases, let Grammarly’s guide be you 911 writing help.

 Example: Instead of “Both essays discuss climate change.
-However, Essay A focuses on solutions,” write: “While both essays address climate change, Essay A focuses on solutions whereas Essay B examines causes.”
+However, Essay A focuses on solutions,” go like this: “While both essays address climate change, Essay A focuses on solutions, whereas Essay B examines causes.”

 Step 5.
 Write a synthesis conclusion

-Don’t just restate your points.
-Answer “so what?” – what new understanding does this comparison reveal?
+If you’re about to restate your points, you’d better stop.
+Answer the “so what?” question instead.
+What new understanding does this comparison reveal?
 Which subject works better for a specific purpose, and why?
-Example: Don’t end with “In conclusion, dogs and cats are both good pets.”
-End with “For first-time owners with busy schedules, cats offer the companionship of a pet without the demands of daily walks – making them the more practical choice.”
+Example: Don’t say bye to your target readers with “In conclusion, dogs and cats are both good pets.”
+Say something like, “For first-time owners with busy schedules, cats offer the companionship of a pet without the demands of daily walks, making them the more practical choice.”

-Follow these five steps in order and you’ll have a structured, arguable essay before you write a single full draft.
+Follow these five steps to craft a structured, arguable essay before you write a single full draft.

 How to Use AI for Your Compare and Contrast Essay